FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Experimental Evaluation

-In terms of preprocessing, we applied a 1-second sliding window without overlap to the smartphone accelerometer data, averaging the X, Y, and Z components of the accelerometer readings.
-This preprocessing step resulted in a standardized dataset of 3,776 samples, with each user contributing an average of 1,513 samples.
+We applied a 1-second sliding window without overlap to the smartphone accelerometer data, averaging the three components of the accelerometer readings.
+This preprocessing step resulted in a standardized dataset of 53,776 samples, with each user contributing an average of 1,493.78 samples.

-\item[Stress Detection] In the second scenario, we explored stress detection applications using the \emph{Wearable Stress and Affect Detection} (\emph{WESAD}) dataset~\cite{10.1145/3242969.3242985}.
-It derives from a clinical protocol designed to distinguish between stress and non-stress conditions based on users' physiological responses to external stimuli.
+\textbf{Stress Detection}: The second scenario exploits the \emph{Wearable Stress and Affect Detection} (\emph{WESAD}) dataset~\cite{10.1145/3242969.3242985}.
+It derives from a clinical protocol designed to distinguish among 4 different stress conditions based on the users' physiological response to external stimuli.
 The dataset includes data from 15 subjects, collecting physiological signals such as electrocardiogram (ECG) and electrodermal activity (EDA), labeled with four distinct states: \verb|Baseline|, \verb|Stress|, \verb|Amusement|, and \verb|Meditation|.

-In our experiments we focused on ECG and EDA signals from a chest-worn device, preprocessed by applying a sliding window of 10,000 samples with 50\% overlap.
-Each window has been processed through the NeuroKit2 toolkit~\cite{Makowski2021} to extract a total of 30 features commonly used for stress detection, including time- and frequency-domain measures to model the ECG signal~\cite{Singh2023}, and standard statistics related to both phasic and tonic changes in the EDA signal~\cite{10024755}.
-This resulted in a final dataset of 6,189 samples, with an average of 412.6 samples per user.
+We focussed on ECG and EDA signals from a chest-worn device, preprocessed by applying a sliding window of $10,000$ samples with 50\% overlap.
+Each window has been processed through the NeuroKit2 toolkit~\cite{Makowski2021} to extract 30 features commonly used for this task, including time- and frequency-domain measures to model the ECG signal~\cite{Singh2023}, and standard statistics related to both phasic and tonic changes in the EDA signal~\cite{10024755}, producing a final dataset of 6,189 samples, with an average of 412.6 samples per user.